leafo/lapis/docs/models.md

 SELECT * from "tags" where "user_id" = 1234 and "tag" = 'programmer' limit 1
 ```

 `find` returns an instance of the model.
-In the case of the user, if there was a
-`name` column, then we could access the users name with `user.name`.

-We can also pass a table as an argument to `find`.
-The table will be converted
+An alternate way of calling find is to pass a table as the first argument.
+The
-to a `WHERE` clause in the query:
+table will be converted to a `WHERE` clause in the query:

 ```lua
 local user = Users:find({ email = "person@example.com" })